 Your insurance company should work with you to cover your care.
 But you may still face unexpected expenses due to these issues:

 - Settings: Some insurance plans balk at inpatient care costs, and they entice members to move home as soon as possible.
-They may require that you attempt outpatient treatment first before they cover the cost of inpatient care.
+They may require you to attempt outpatient treatment before they cover the cost of inpatient care.

 - Copayments: Some plans require you to pay a portion of your treatment costs.
-It’s common to pay a set amount each visit, and insurance will cover the remainder of the bill.
+Paying a set amount each visit is common, and insurance will cover the remainder of the bill.

-- Deductibles: Most plans require that you spend a set amount before they’ll pay anything at all.
+- Deductibles: Most plans require you to spend a set amount before they’ll pay anything.
 Once you hit this deductible amount, your coverage will kick in.

 All of these fees could make your bulimia treatment costs rise.
 Talk with your insurance company, doctor, and treatment team before care begins so you know what to expect.
 And if you see a bill you don’t understand, speak up right away.

-Your treatment center may have options to make the out-of-pocket cost of care easier for you to manage.
+If the total still seems pricy, or if you don’t have insurance, you can also speak with the treatment center directly.
+They may have options to make the out-of-pocket cost of care easier for you to manage.
 Some centers offer payment plans where you can finance the cost of your care over time.
 You might not even have to begin making payments until you leave treatment.

 What Comes Next?

-Talk with your doctor about your bulimia symptoms and ensure that you have a diagnosis documented in your medical record.
+Talk with your doctor about your feelings or symptoms and ensure that you have a diagnosis documented in your medical record.
 Ask your doctor what treatment setting is right for you, and ask your insurance company what providers offer covered care.

 If you’re too unwell to tackle these steps alone, don’t worry.
-Ask your doctor, your treatment provider, or a close friend to help.
+Ask your doctor, treatment provider, or close friend to help.
 You deserve to get the treatment you need.

 With the right support and care, you can get the bulimia treatment you need to get well and live a healthier life.